Cyanshark08/Sphere-Based-Ray-Tracer/README.md

 ## Notes
 - Screenshot export writes `.ppm` files, which aren't natively viewable in most image viewers or browsers — convert to PNG (e.g. with ImageMagick: `magick Screenshot.ppm Screenshot.png`) before using one as the high-resolution demo image above.
+- Ability to add support for variable ray bounces (changed with a Dear ImGui slider) is planned
+- Support for material-based rendering is planned
+- Support for Emissive objects is planned